pyrotank41/python_fianace/README.md

 # python_fianace
-A repo for all the data manipulation, collection and models i am working on are pushed here
+A repo for all the data manipulation, collection and models i am working on are pushed here.

+Although this repo is not heavyly documented, i am trying my best to keep comments in code as explainatory as possible.